SheetJS/sheetjs/README.md

 The underlying data and `!ref` refer to the cached data in the chartsheet.
 The first row of the chartsheet is the underlying header.

+#### Macrosheet Object

+Macrosheets are represented as standard sheets.
+They are distinguished with the `!type` property set to `"macro"`.

+#### Dialogsheet Object

+Dialogsheets are represented as standard sheets.
+They are distinguished with the `!type` property set to `"dialog"`.

 ### Workbook Object

 `workbook.SheetNames` is an ordered list of the sheets in the workbook